Hokusai: Later life

 Hokusai's final print series, produced around 1835 to 1836, was called One Hundred Poems Explained by a Nurse (Hyakunin isshu tuba ga etoki).
-The series was never published in full, perhaps due to financial hardships faced by Hokusai's publishers during Japan's economic downturn in the mid-1830's.
+The series was never published in full, perhaps due to financial hardships faced by Hokusai's publishers during Japan's economic downturn in the mid-1830s.
 These prints featured scenes with the poems inscribed in a square.
 Each print also contains the series title listed in its own vertical rectangle.

 In 1839, a fire destroyed Hokusai's studio and much of his work.
 By this time, his career was beginning to fade as younger artists such as Andō Hiroshige became increasingly popular.
 At the age of 83, Hokusai traveled to Obuse in Shinano Province (now Nagano Prefecture) at the invitation of a wealthy farmer, Takai Kozan, where he stayed for several years.
 During his time in Obuse, he created several masterpieces, including the Masculine Wave and the Feminine Wave.
 Between 1842 and 1843, in what he described as "daily exorcisms" (nisshin joma), Hokusai painted Chinese lions (shishi) every morning in ink on paper as a talisman against misfortune.
 Hokusai continued working almost until the end, painting The Dragon of Smoke Escaping from Mt Fuji and Tiger in the Snow in early 1849.

 Constantly seeking to produce better work, he apparently exclaimed on his deathbed, "If only Heaven will give me just another ten years ...
 Just another five more years, then I could become a real painter".
 He died on 10 May 1849 and was buried at the Seikyō-ji (誓教寺) in Tokyo (Taito Ward).
 A haiku he composed shortly before his death reads: "Though as a ghost, I shall lightly tread, the summer fields".